dpresbit/zippy/README.md

 `pip install <wheel file name> --user`

-To deploy this stack (tested on Ubuntu 18.04.2 and Windows10 with 2/26 Docker) Create a directory and place the included docker-compose.yml file  and all yml and conf files inside of it.
-CD to the directory and issue the following command:
+To deploy this stack (tested on Ubuntu 18.04.2 and Windows10 with 2/26 Docker)

+Create a directory and place the included docker-compose.yml file and all yml and conf files inside of it.
+Change the IP address within logstash.conf to your server IP, and change firewall/panorama IP and APIKEY within ztn/app.py to reflect your environment.

+CD to the zippy master directory and chmod 666 esdata directory, then issue the following command:

 `docker-compose up -d`